amnn/3rd-year-report/report.md

 One possible avenue is to take advantage of the regular binary tree structure of parse trees from CRF grammars.
 Given a corpus of strings known to be in the language, we can have the user recursively split the strings in half, to give a parse tree.
-From these parse trees, we would not only get the set of non-terminals, but an indication of which rules to favour, which we can seed our classifier with, to speed up the learning process.
+At each split the user would label the string being split with a name, which would eventually become a non-terminal.
+By examining the names of strings along with the names given to their substrings when split, we can not only recover a set of possible non-terminals, but also a set of possible rules, which we may seed the learning algorithm with.
+Note the similarity between this approach and \cite{Sakakibara199223}, where the user must provide unlabeled parse trees.

 ## Component Analysis